silverstripe/cwp/docs/en/developer.md

 ## Future upgrades

 Directly modifying module files is not recommended.
-The best way to work with the site is to putall your modifications in your own theme (`themes/<yourname>`) and in `mysite`.
+The best way to work with the site is to put all your modifications in your own theme (`themes/<yourname>`) and in `mysite`.

 If you wish to amend the original page types, use inheritance: